-Licensed/Registered Well Contractor Directory
+Licensed/Registered Well and Boring Contractor Directory

-The Minnesota Department of Health (MDH) Well Management Section licenses or registers contractors who construct, repair, modify, and seal wells and borings as defined in Minnesota Statutes, Chapter 103I.
-Wells include water supply wells (including drivepoint or sandpoint wells), dewatering wells, irrigation wells, and monitoring wells.
+The Minnesota Department of Health (MDH) Well Management Section licenses or registers contractors who construct, repair, modify, and seal wells and borings as defined in Minnesota Statutes, chapter 103I.
+Wells include water-supply wells (including drivepoint or sandpoint wells), dewatering wells, irrigation wells, and monitoring wells.
 Borings include elevator borings, environmental bore holes, exploratory borings (for minerals, natural gas, oil), and vertical heat exchangers (geothermal heat loops).

 There are ten (10) different license types that provide a wide range of well services.
 Well contractors are licensed to provide the entire range of drilling, repair, and sealing services.
 Limited or specialty licenses/registrations, such as pump installer or elevator contractor, are authorized to provide a limited range of service or work on only certain types of wells or borings.
 There are approximately 220 well contractors and approximately 325 contractors with limited or specialty licenses/registrations.
 Some contractors may hold multiple licenses/registrations.

 The directory of licensed/registered contractors follows this introduction.
 Each screen page will include a key explaining the different license/registration types and the work that can be done under each license/registration.
 This directory is updated daily.
-You can search for contractors by county, state, company name, license/registration number, or the name of the certified representative.
+You can search for contractors by county, state, company name, license/registration number, or the name of the certified representative or registered person.
 Again, please note the license/registration type for each contractor and make sure that it is appropriate for the type of work that you plan to have done.
 Since the number of contractors is relatively small in some areas of the state, you may want to search by a number of counties surrounding your home county.
 Some contractors do service large areas.

 Go to > top